Yogesh-Rajput/Yogesh-Rajput/README.md

 >[!Tip]
 >The Linkedin logo is clickable!

->If you like my profile and work, feel free to contact me via LinkedIn or e-mail for a discussion.
+>If you like my profile, feel free to contact me via LinkedIn or e-mail for a chat :)
 >Thank you!